rluu/pricechartingtool/misc/DataFormatting/README.txt

   Soybeans and some symbols may be different across provider.

-  Example: PriceData uses 'S' for CBOT pit soybeans and TFC uses 'SB' for CBOT pit soybeans.
+  Example: PriceData uses 'S' for CBOT pit soybeans, and TFC uses 'SB' for CBOT pit soybeans and 'ZS' for CBOT electronic soybeans.